Dialog FIR Decimation

 Frame-based processing

-If the Input processing parameter is set to Columns as channels (frame based), then the block repeats each column of the input signal in time.
+If for the parameter Input processing the value is set Columns as channels (frame based), then the block repeats each column of the input signal in time.
 In this mode, the unit can perform both single-speed and multi-speed processing.
-You can use the Rate options parameter to specify how the block will recalculate the input data.:
+You can use the parameter Rate options to specify how the block will recalculate the input data:

 -

-If the Rate options parameter is set to
+If for the parameter Rate options the value is set

-This table provides support for an arbitrary input frame size if the Input processing parameter is set to Columns as channels (frame based) and Rate options on Enforce single-rate processing.
+This table provides support for an arbitrary input frame size if for the parameter Input processing the value is set

 -

-If the Rate options parameter is set to
+If for the parameter Rate options the value is set

 In this mode, the unit receives only fixed-size signals, and these signals can have an arbitrary frame size.

-This table provides support for an arbitrary input frame size when the Input processing parameter is set to Elements as channels (sample based).
-The value of the Rate options parameter is automatically set to Allow multirate processing.
+This table provides support for an arbitrary input frame size when for the parameter Input processing the value is set Elements as channels (sample based).
+Parameter Value Rate options it is automatically installed on Allow multirate processing.

 | The input signal | The unit supports this signal | Support for arbitrary input frame size | Input size | Output size |